mrigankabrahma/chatroom/README.md

 This app uses the Web Socket API which allows bi-directional communication between web clients and servers.

-The user after choosing a username can connect and chat anonymously with multiple users in real-time.
+The user after choosing a username can connect and chat anonymously with multiple users in real-time..

 ## Optimizations
 While improving this project, I would start by implementing the following features -